BenKuhnhaeuser/RattanID/SkmerPipeline/Skmer_pipeline_instructions.md

 ## 3) Run the identification pipeline for each sample
-The pipeline script is called "skmer_raw_to_query.sh".
-It needs to be run for each sample.
+You can use the provided slurm script "skmer_raw_to_query.sh".
+Detailed explanations of the script are below.
+The script needs to be run for each sample.
 Needed preparations and changes to the script:
 - Create a directory called `logs` to which log files are written (otherwise the Slurm script will fail)
 - Specify file and directory locations in beginning of script
 - If you want to keep intermediate files, out-comment delete commands in end of script